-Let me tell you my tale of woe about Spanish.
+Let me tell you my tale of woe about becoming fluent in Spanish.

 I learned this the hard way in Spain.

-Let me tell you, as a current speaker of three languages and working on my fourth, learning a language DOES NOT have to take 10 years, nor do you have to move to another country to become fluent.
+Let me tell you, as a current speaker who is fluent in three languages and working on my fourth, learning a language DOES NOT have to take 10 years, nor do you have to move to another country to become fluent.

 How I finally learned: Let’s go back to those first few months in Mexico in 2008.
 I met a boy, and, surprise, surprise, he was not Hawaiian at all.
 Even better, he didn’t speak a lick of English.
 THIS is how you learn a new language (no, not by getting a Mexican boyfriend), but by simply speaking with someone for many hours every week over a long period of time.
-This is the only formula you need for true language acquisition.
+This is the only formula you need for true language acquisition, for becoming truly fluent.
 No conjugating, No memorizing.
 Just TALKING!

-This one on one time and patience (which a private instructor will have) will give you a new language.
+This one-on-one time and patience (which a private instructor will have) will give you fluency new language.
 Think about when you talk to a baby or a small child.
 You speak simply, you show the baby things, you repeat things, you try to help the baby say things.
 This is how it is when you learn a new language with a private instructor each week.

 I signed up for a conversation class.
 Yes, I know, seems ridiculous seeing as I didn’t know any French, but by the end of the 6-month class, I could finally say a few sentences.
 Yes, it was confusing.
 Yes, it was a bit frustrating at times, because I started to understand, even though I still couldn’t put a good sentence together.
 But sitting there, listening, putting 2 and 2 together as I watched the teacher talk and draw and write on the board and show us things, I began to understand.

 So, my point being made again.
 You DO NOT have to go abroad to become fluent, but you DO have to have comprehensible input coming at you, preferably in a one-on-one situation for optimal results.
 What are you waiting for?
-In 2 years (less if you take more hours per week) you could be fluent.
+In two years (less if you take more hours per week) you could be fluent in Spanish.
+Or any language you want!
+What language should you learn?
 Do it.
-And in February 2018 we can go grab a drink together in Spanish, or French, if you like.
-By that time I might be able to even chat it up in Japanese (but I have a feeling this one might take longer… : ( )